-Year 13 Drama Students will: • Research, analyse, and critically evaluate how drama, including New Zealand drama, interprets, records, or challenges social and cultural discourse. • Research, analyse, and integrate elements, techniques, conventions, and technologies in dramatic forms for specific purposes. • Research, critically evaluate, and refine ideas to create original drama work. • Analyse, rehearse, and perform works in a range of dramatic forms, assuming a variety of artistic or technical responsibilities. • Reflect on and critically evaluate a wide range of works and performances.
+Year 13 Drama Students will: • Research, analyse, and critically evaluate how drama, including Theatre Aotearoa, interprets, records, or challenges social and cultural discourse. • Research, analyse, and integrate elements, techniques, conventions, and technologies in dramatic forms for specific purposes. • Research, critically evaluate, and refine ideas to create original drama work. • Analyse, rehearse, and perform works in a range of dramatic forms, assuming a variety of artistic or technical responsibilities. • Reflect on and critically evaluate a wide range of works and performances.

 Entry requirement: None, but Year 11 and or Year 12 Drama will be a significant advantage.

+Credits: 17 Level 3 NCEA credits.

-Credits: 17 credits, including 4 External.
-(5 optional extension credits, if cast in the School Production).
-Course outline: In this course students will intensify their focus on the techniques, elements, conventions, and technologies of Drama.
-They will extend and solidify a higher level of practical Drama performance skills through Drama improvisation, scripted Drama and devised Drama.
-They will extend knowledge of theatre history through and in-depth genre study on New Zealand Theatre, or Epic Theatre.
+Course outline: In this course students will intensify their focus on the techniques, elements, conventions, and technologies of drama.
+They will extend and solidify a higher level of practical drama performance skills through drama improvisation, scripted drama and devised Drama.
+They will extend knowledge of theatre form through and in-depth study on Theatre Aotearoa, or 20th Century Theatre.
 They will critically analyse and reflect on live viewed Drama performances, to refine their understanding of stagecraft and theatre technologies.

 Assessment: This course comprises of 3 internally assessed and one externally assessed Achievement Standards.

-There is also an option to sit a further external examination for an additional four credits.
-This course is designed to allow students to complete a Level 3 Certificate in Drama.
+This course is designed to allow students to complete a Level 3 NCEA Certificate in Drama.

-NB: For all courses students will be required to attend live professional Drama productions.
+NB: For all courses students will be required to attend one or two live professional drama productions.
 For NCEA this is a requirement to be able to sit the external examinations and meet NZ Curriculum requirements.
 All trips will be arranged by the Subject Leader, and students will be required to pay for the performances.
-This amount will be approximately \$30 - 60 over the course of the year.
+This amount will be approximately \$30 - 60 over the course of the year (TBC).